-That’s what we learned when we analyzed data on arts courses, enrollment and teachers that was reported by school districts to the California Department of Education (CDE).
-CDE posts this data on their DataQuest website.
+That’s what Arts and Culture learned when analyzing data on arts courses, enrollment, and teachers that was reported by school districts to the California Department of Education (CDE).
+CDE posts this data on DataQuest.
 Below is a one-page handout summarizing our findings.
-In addition, we’ve compiled the data into Excel tables you can download and use.
+In addition, Arts and Culture has compiled the data into Excel tables for download and use.
 Compare your district to others in LA County.
 Use the data in writing grants.
 Tell the story of arts education in your own data visualizations.

-This is the first in a series of arts education briefs planned from the LA County Arts Commission.
-Our next brief will ask whether there is a correlation between arts education offerings and factors like poverty levels or the share of the student body that is English language learners.
-We also plan to take a closer look at historical trends in arts education by discipline.
+This is the first in a series of arts education briefs planned from Arts and Culture.
+The next brief will ask whether there is a correlation between arts education offerings and factors like poverty levels or the share of the student body that is English language learners.
+Arts and Culture also plans to take a closer look at historical trends in arts education by discipline.

-As we develop ideas for future arts education briefs, we’d like to hear from you.
+As Arts and Culture develops ideas for future arts education briefs, we’d like to hear from you.
 What would you like us to analyze?
 Do you have questions about arts education that you’d like us to explore?
 We invite you to submit your ideas to us.

 We’re also interested in tracking how this information is applied so if you use these tables or data, please let us know.